MintCat/svn_git_notes/README.md

 # svn_git_notes
-Notes with svn and git.
+This is a code.Notes with svn and git.Notes with svn and git.

-This is a code.